 This type of tumor is not usually painful.
 Some people may notice a bloody nipple discharge, but nipple inversion and ulceration, or bloody sores, are uncommon.

 It is also possible to mistake them for other growths.
 For example, a phyllodes tumor can look like a type of solid breast growth called a fibroadenoma.
 A fibroadenoma is a benign, growing lump of regular breast cells.

-Fibroadenomas are the most common type of breast mass, and they often develop in younger women.
+Fibroadenomas are the most common type of breast mass and often develop in younger females.

 First, phyllodes tumors tend to grow more quickly than fibroadenomas.
-Second, phyllodes tumors tend to develop about 10 years later, when people are in their 40s.
-Fibroadenomas tend to appear when people are in their 20 and 30s.
+Second, phyllodes tumors tend to develop when people are in their 40s.
+Fibroadenomas usually appear earlier than this, when people are in their

 These distinctions can help a doctor make an accurate diagnosis.

 As with other tumors, diagnosing a phyllodes tumor

 The results of a mammogram will show a round mass with well-defined edges.
 In some cases, a tumor may have rounded lobes.

 Only a breast biopsy can confirm whether the mass is a phyllodes tumor.

 A biopsy involves taking tissue samples for testing.
 These tests can confirm the type of tumor a person has.